 These regulations apply to anyone using the IT facilities (hardware, software, data, network access, third party services, online services or IT credentials) provided or arranged by York St John University.
+These regulations form part of the regulatory framework applying to students of the University.

-Use of these facilities for personal activities (provided that it does not infringe any of the regulations and does not interfere with others' valid use) is permitted, but this is a privilege that may be withdrawn at any point.
+Use of these facilities for personal activities (provided that it does not infringe any of the regulations, and does not interfere with others’ valid use) is permitted, but this is a privilege that may be withdrawn at any point.

 Use of certain licences is only permitted for academic use and where applicable to the code of conduct published by the Combined Higher Education Software Team (CHEST).
 See the accompanying guidance for further details.